 4.To work closely with the Safeguarding Jesuit at ensuring that victims are listened to, that they receive the appropriate professional support and assistance that they need.

-5. To inform, advise and collaborate with the Jesuit Safeguarding Commission and the Jesuit Provincial on matters of safeguarding, whether it is about policy or implementing or developing best practice.
+5. To inform, advise and collaborate with the Jesuit Safeguarding Committee and the Jesuit Provincial on matters of safeguarding, whether it is about policy or implementing or developing best practice.

-6. To inform, advise and collaborate with the Safeguarding Commission and the Jesuit Provincial on appropriate practice in managing all matters relating to concerns and allegations of abuse including effective communication.
+6. To inform, advise and collaborate with the Safeguarding Committee and the Jesuit Provincial on appropriate practice in managing all matters relating to concerns and allegations of abuse including effective communication.

 7. To provide advice and support in safeguarding matters to the Jesuit managed projects of the British Province.

-8. To support the work of the Safeguarding Commission, helping to organise meetings, take minutes, prepare reports, and attend Commission meetings.
+8. To support the work of the Safeguarding Committee, helping to organise meetings, take minutes, prepare reports, and attend Committee meetings.

 9. To undertake work as appropriate in the setting up and maintenance of risk assessments and risk management plans, and in the commissioning of preliminary enquiries.